justindthomas/blog/articles/20090403-nexenta-xenserver.md

 Take particular note: when you update a package that includes a kernel module, be sure to update the `boot\_archive` (`bootadm update-archive`) and copy that updated archive over to the XenServer as `/opt/kernels/ramdisk_nexenta` BEFORE rebooting the Nexenta VM.
 I ran into a problem where the system could not load the console after doing an `aptitude safe-upgrade` and rebooting without updating the ramdisk.

 Also, after installing I had to run an `apt-get -f install` to finish the installation of `libtimedate-perl` before doing an `aptitude safe-upgrade`.
-That package doesn’t appear to be installed correctly by the installer.
+That package doesn't appear to be installed correctly by the installer.

 As always, please let me know if you have any comments or suggestions!